mark579/bicicletas-bogota-design/design.md

 * Billing Department - Provide an interface which shows how much money is being made over time, and allow the biling department to adjust the cost.
 Further discussion on if there is need for tuning of the prices by day/hour/etc. We will assume a flat rate.

-This will need to be an authenticated appliation which allows only those with access in.
+This will need to be an authenticated application which allows only those with access in.
 There will need to be admin functions for those to add new users and assign them roles so they only have functions to the appropriate views.
 The roles will line up with what is listed above in addition to a admin who can view all.

 Interactions will be described in the services section.
 User interfaces will support basic viewing, and editing actions based on the current users role.